 OECD Home › Directorate for Financial and Enterprise Affairs › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Israel.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Russia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Netherlands.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Hungary.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.

 Spain’s enforcement of its foreign bribery laws has been extremely low, with not a single prosecution out of only seven investigations in 13 years since joining the OECD Anti-Bribery Convention.
 Spain must vigorously pursue foreign bribery allegations and strengthen its legal framework for fighting bribery by addressing gaps in its Penal Code, says a new OECD report.

 The Netherlands is failing to vigorously pursue foreign bribery allegations and must do more to enforce its foreign bribery laws.
 Fourteen out of 22 foreign bribery allegations have not triggered the opening of an investigation, calling into question the Netherlands’ ability and proactivity in investigating and prosecuting this crime.

 The OECD Working Group on Bribery regrets that Austria has not had a conviction of bribing foreign public officials despite a number of allegations, 13 years after ratifying the OECD Anti-Bribery Convention.
 However, enforcement appears to be picking up, with one case being tried, two more cases soon to be tried, and four ongoing investigations.